An Electric Fence for Slugs 'n Snails

 Nope.
 The shock is enough to scare the slugs and snails but it will not kill them.
 After a few tries, they give up and turn around.

-And what do you do about those snails already in your planter?
+And what do you do about those snails already in your raised bed?

 You have to catch them.
-Put a dish with chicken feed or breadcrumbs in the planter, they love it.
+Put a dish with chicken feed or breadcrumbs in the bed, they love it.

 Check at night and in the morning if you see slugs or snails there.
-Then pick 'em up and take them out of your planter.
+Then pick 'em up and take them out of your raised bed.

 Put the dish in a different place every day.
 After 3 days or so you will probably catch them all.